SimonPadbury/baselayer/_src/typography.md

 </ul>
 ```

 For definition lists, the title is bold and the data-item is indented (with the same left padding as for the lists above).
-And the top margin between the title and its respective data is reduced the same way as between list items above.

 <dl>
   <dt>Definition list title</dt>